 Pharmaceutical companies continue to expand their presence in emerging markets outside of the U.S. and Western Europe.
 However, penetrating and succeeding in emerging markets is often difficult.
 As indicated in this article in PharmExec, many factors account for this difficulty, including government protectionism of local drugmakers (mostly, in generics) and a lack of IP protection, since many emerging economies do not recognize international patent law.
 But the opportunity is there.
-A survey by Strategy& of 12 of the top 15 global pharmaceutical companies revealed that 52% expect more than 30% of their global sales to originate in emerging markets by 2018.
+A survey by Strategy& of 12 of the top 15 global pharmaceutical companies revealed that 52% expect more than 30% of their global sales to originate in emerging markets in 2018.

 To reach new patients and consumers in these markets, global brands are using on screen text (OST) in the localization of their multimedia content to drive advertising campaigns and training programs in multiple languages.
 Global advertisements of drugs, for example, often include images of the product, taglines and sample text content to highlight certain features.
 Use of OST can also reduce any ambiguity and display legal or disclaimer content to meet local advertising standards.